astrodbtoolkit/AstrodbKit/docs/index.rst

     db.load_database(db_dir)

 .. note:: Database contents are cleared when loading from JSON files to ensure that the database only contains
           sources from on-disk files.
-We describe later how to use the :py:meth:`~astrodb.Database.save_db` method to produce JSON files from the existing database contents.
+We describe later how to use the :py:meth:`~astrodbkit2.astrodb.Database.save_db` method to produce JSON files from the existing database contents.

 Querying the Database